 Dear subscribers, dear visitors of our websites, dear friends

-Let us build together the genealogy tree of Luxembourg! luxroots is the genealogical association in the Grand Duchy of Luxembourg whose volunteers do not work on personal databases, but enter data online directly to the non-profit luxroots-database.
+If today, we talk about Luxembourg genealogy, we think luxroots.
+Therefore, let us build together the genealogy tree of Luxembourg! luxroots is the genealogical association in the Grand Duchy of Luxembourg whose associates do not work on personal databases, but enter data online directly to the non-profit luxroots-database.

 That's why working together makes us so powerful.
-If you are able to analyze records of civil registers or even of parish registers, and you want to be part of a dynamic team of volunteers as part of the cross-border and non-profit project, please contact us!
+Provided that you are able to analyze records of civil registers or even of parish registers, and you want to be part of a dynamic team of volunteers as part of the cross-border and non-profit project, please contact us!

 You do not need to go to townships or to archives. luxroots makes available to its associates the pictures of the records of a certain township/parish free of charge which they plan to analyze and enter the details in the luxroots-database.

 Do not hesitate to participate in this great puzzle of genealogy of Luxembourg by analyzing and capturing the details of the records of your preferred township or parish.
 Check our inventory of records of townships/parishes to be analyzed soon or other available documents. ▲

 Today, more than 4,000 visitors from around the world are registered on www.luxroots.com.
 790 of these visitors support the luxroots projects!
 If you are not yet among these people, join them now! ▲